martin-banks/toggle-switch/README.md

 	<div class="toggleContainer"></div>

-At the end of yuo html add a script tag, and initialise with the className of you container:
+At the end of your html add a script tag, and initialise with the className of you container:

 	<script>
 		const myToggle = ToggleSwitch({